mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/mypaint_engine.rst

 Radius
 ^^^^^^
     This is to set the radius of the brush.
 Please note that all of the mypaint radii are logarithmic.
-For instance, if you are setting the radius of a preset to say, 2.0 then the actual radius of the preset if going to be e^(2.0) which is equal to 7.389.
+For instance, if you are setting the radius of a preset to say, 2.0 then the actual radius of the preset is going to be e^(2.0) which is equal to 7.389.
 This makes the size of the brush equal to 14.78.
 So, we can say that mypaint_radius = log(actual_radius).

 Hardness
 ^^^^^^^^